Scaffolding Model of Support

 An opportunity to discuss children or families of concern

 Our consultations are well attended by a variety of professionals such as family support workers, child protection leads and inclusion staff.
-This is an opportunity to discuss children or families who are presenting with concerning or complex needs and to think together about how underlying relational dynamics might be perpetuating or maintaining unhealthy family systems.
-It is also an opportunity to think in depth about any markers for risk and to see what work would be most helpful to the family so that we can ensure that families get the right service, first time.
+Professionals have found that consultation can also provide an opportunity to think in depth about any markers for risk and to consider the kinds of work that would be most helpful to the family, in ensuring that families get the right service, first time.

 Under fives and their parents